Gaussian Loss Smoothing Enables Certified Training with Tight Convex Relaxations: Training for Certified Robustness

 When training networks for robustness with convex relaxations, higher robustness is achieved by sacrificing standard accuracy.
 Usually, more precise relaxations induce less overapproximation and thus less regularization, potentially leading to better standard and certified accuracy.
 However, empirically the least precise relaxation, \ibp, dominates the more precise methods, e.g., \deeppoly, with respect to both certified and standard accuracy (see the left-hand side of \cref{fig:intro}).
 This is all the more surprising given that state-of-the-art certified training methods introduce artificial unsoundness into these \ibp bounds to improve tightness at the cost of soundness to reduce regularisation and improve performance \citep{MullerE0V23,mao2023connecting,palma2024expressive}.

-\citet{JovanovicBBV22} and \citet{LeeLPL21} explained this paradox, by showing that these more precise relaxations induce loss landscapes suffering from discontinuities, non-smoothness, and perturbation sensitivity (a proxy for increased number of local minima), making it extraordinarily challenging for gradient-based optimization methods to find good optima.
+\citet{JovanovicBBV22} and \citet{LeeLPL21} explained this paradox, by showing that these more precise relaxations induce loss landscapes suffering from discontinuities, non-smoothness, and perturbation sensitivity (a proxy for difficulty to optimize with gradients), making it extraordinarily challenging for gradient-based optimization methods to find good optima.
 Thus the key challenge of certified training is to design a robust loss that combines tight bounds with a continuous, smooth, and insensitive loss landscape.
 In \cref{sec:gausian_loss_smoothing}, we discuss these challenges in more detail and show how to overcome them.